bhdresh/Dejavu/README.md

 ## Virtual Box Download Link
-- Framework/Tool is published here: [Beta V8](http://bit.ly/2QGtipF)
+- Framework/Tool is published here: [Beta V9](http://bit.ly/2OC6KTF)
 - This is a Beta Release and is being shared for testing and suggestions purpose only.
 Kindly feel free to reach us on bhdresh@gmail.com or naiduharish.r@gmail.com if you have any suggestions/feedback/update.
 - Quick setup video guide - https://youtu.be/NOuEGa0241U

 ## Checksum

-**Beta V8**
+**Beta V9**

-  - MD5 : 0eb7e623d7c9644986a708bf1776fcdc
+  - MD5 : 05bb3a59b1f5a8e111c4a1d3cc42dd71

  ## Changelog
  - New functionality
- 	- Syslog server configuration (Settings >> Update Syslog Details)
+ 	- Syslog aggregator service for centralised logging and monitoring (Settings >> Update Syslog Details >> Enable log aggregation service)
-	- Introduced event management to manage generated threat events (Log Management >> List events)
+	- SSH decoy to log attempted username and password
+	- Customize TTL and MAC address of decoys

  - Bug fixes